Santa Apolónia railway station: History

 The actual project to construct the station at Cais dos Soldados was approved by the government on 8 March 1854.
 The plan presented a station that included distinctive elements for commercial and passenger traffic, repair workshops, warehouses and services.
 For the passenger terminal, the government acquired the old Convent of Santa Apolónia, but the former army arsenal in the location was demolished to make way for the final design.
 From the beginning, the rail line and the commercial wharf required that land be reclaimed along the Tagus River.

-At the inauguration of the first link of the Caminho de Ferro do Leste (Eastern line), between Carregado and Lisboa, on 28 September 1856, the construction of the station had not already begun.
+At the inauguration of the first link of the Caminho de Ferro do Leste (Eastern line), between Carregado and Lisbon, on 28 September 1856, the construction of the station had not already begun.
 In the meantime, the terminal was installed in the provisionary building along the Palácio de Coimbra (Palace of Coimbra).

 The project was designed by Angel Arribas Ugarte, and directed by director João Evangelista de Abreu, and his chief engineer Lecrenier, and constructed by the company Oppermann.
 The station was inaugurated on 1 May 1865, with the first line to the station beginning operation in 1873, to connect Santa Apolónia to Santos.